franciscojesuslara/fibroclust/README.md

 ## Preprocessing and Feature Extraction

-The steps followed to preprocess the data and to extract features from the database are detailed in `features_extraction.ipynb`.
+The steps followed to preprocess the data and to extract features from the database are detailed in `src/Features_extraction.ipynb`.
 However, due to privacy concerns, the data used in this project cannot be shared to protect the privacy and confidentiality of the participants involved.

 ## To obtain different results of data-driven models